leobeosab/RyanWise.Me/content/blog/recon-upgrade-discord.md

 ```

 ### Practial Example
-Aka very lazy but to the point example because I want to go play Call of Duty Modern Warefare
+Aka very lazy but to the point example because I want to go play Call of Duty Modern Warfare

 Let's say we have a script running `knock.py yahoo.com > subs.txt` everyday and everyday we check it to see if there is anything new.
 Well let's automate this checking with the following.